Topological marker in three dimensions based on kernel polynomial method: 3D topological insulator

 similar to what occurs in 1D and 2D TIs\cite{Oliveira24}.

 Finally, we present the numerical result of the nonlocal topological marker ${\cal C}({\bf r,r+R})$ in homogeneous 3D TIs as a function of the separation ${\bf R}$ in Fig.~\ref{fig:pattern_non_local_marker}.
 The significance of this nonlocal marker is that it quantifies the quantum criticality near topological phase transitions, owing to the fact that it is equivalent to the Fourier transform of the curvature function that integrates to the topological invariant in momentum space\cite{Molignini23_Chern_marker,Chen23_universal_marker}.
 Because the curvature function narrows and diverges in momentum space as the system approaches a topological phase transition, the nonlocal marker becomes more and more long ranged accordingly.
-The results in Fig.~\ref{fig:pattern_non_local_marker} confirms this Fourier transform picture, where one sees that the decay length of ${\cal C}({\bf r,r+R})$ as a function of ${\bf R}$ gradually increases as the mass terms gradually approaches the critical point $M_{0}\rightarrow 0$.
-This is because the decay length of ${\cal C}({\bf r,r+R})$ is simply given by the correlation length\cite{Molignini23_Chern_marker,Chen23_universal_marker} $\xi$ in Eq.~(\ref{xi_M0_empirical}), which diverges at the critical point\cite{Chen17,Chen19_universality} $\lim_{M_{0}\rightarrow 0}\xi=\infty$.
+The results in Fig.~\ref{fig:pattern_non_local_marker} confirm this Fourier transform picture, where one sees that the decay length of ${\cal C}({\bf r,r+R})$ as a function of ${\bf R}$ gradually increases as the mass terms gradually approach the critical point $M_{0}\rightarrow 0$.
+This is because the decay length of ${\cal C}({\bf r,r+R})$ is simply given by the correlation length\cite{Molignini23_Chern_marker,Chen23_universal_marker} $\xi$ in Eq.~(\ref{xi_M0_empirical}), which diverges at the critical point\cite{Chen17,Chen19_universality} $\lim_{M_{0}\rightarrow 0}\xi=\infty$ with a critical exponent $\nu=1$ in homogeneous systems.
 As a result, the decaying profile of the nonlocal marker near the critical point can only be correctly captured if the system size is larger than the correlation length $L\gtrsim\xi$, which would not be possible to investigate numerically without employing KPM.
 Thus our analysis indicates that the KPM also helps to quantify the topological quantum criticality in higher dimensions, especially that it enables the investigation of the critical behavior much closer to the critical point.
+Finally, we remark that it is also possible to calculate the nonlocal marker for disordered systems and extract the critical exponent, an issue that has been raised recently within the context of a Chern-Chern correlation function\cite{Favata25}.
+This issue remains to be further explored.